 - Depending on where you are, a trailer lock might be a good idea

-- At some point, I’ll rig up a full cover for the trailer.
+- At some point, I’ll rig up a full cover to use when storing it.

-- The deck and slats are unpainted.
+- I did not immediately paint the deck and slats.
 As I understand it, pressure treated wood needs to season a bit.
 I’ll try painting the deck with a non skid paint in the spring.